Beak and Feather Disease in Australian Parrots: Symptoms, Prognosis and Treatment

 7. Digestive disruptions, including persistent diarrhoea (Raidal & Peters, 2018).

-Prognosis for infected birds
+Prognosis for Infected Birds

-Unfortunately, despite intensive scientific research, no cure for BFD currently exists.
 Current therapeutic approaches revolve around supportive care such as provision of a nutritionally balanced diet, a warm and stress-free environment, and the administration of antibiotics to manage secondary infections (Raidal et al., 2015).
-Given the highly contagious nature of BFD, it is crucial to isolate affected birds to curb further transmission of the disease.

 Euthanasia, although a difficult decision to make, often emerges as an unavoidable consideration, particularly when a bird's quality of life is significantly compromised due to advanced BFD.
 The weakened immune system of the affected birds leaves them unable to combat secondary infections, leading to prolonged suffering (Raidal et al., 2015).